Generic Name: lidocaine hydrochloride

 Lidocaine Injection Description

-Lidocaine Hydrochloride solutions contain Lidocaine Hydrochloride, which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-,mono hydrochloride and has the molecular wt.
-270.8.
-Lidocaine Hydrochloride (C14H22N2O•HCl) has the following structural formula:
+Lidocaine hydrochloride injection, USP contains lidocaine hydrochloride, which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the molecular weight 270.8.
+Lidocaine hydrochloride (C14H22N2O • HCl) has the following structural formula:

 Excessive blood levels may cause changes in cardiac output, total peripheral resistance, and mean arterial pressure.
 With central neural blockade these changes may be attributable to block of autonomic fibers, a direct depressant effect of the local anesthetic agent on various components of the cardiovascular system, and/or the beta-adrenergic receptor stimulating action of epinephrine when present.
 The net effect is normally a modest hypotension when the recommended dosages are not exceeded.